-A semen analysis, also called a sperm count, measures the quantity and quality of a man's semen and sperm.
-Semen is the thick, white fluid released from the penis during a man's sexual climax (orgasm).
+A semen analysis, also called a sperm count, measures the quantity and quality of semen and sperm.
+Semen is the thick, white fluid released from the penis during sexual climax (orgasm).
 This release is called ejaculation.
-Semen contains sperm, the cells in a man that carry genetic material.
-When a sperm cell unites with an egg from a woman, it forms an embryo (the first stage of an unborn baby's development).
+Semen contains sperm, the cells made in the male reproductive system that include the genetic material needed to make a baby.

 Other names: sperm count, sperm analysis, semen testing, male fertility test

 A semen analysis is used to find out if a problem with semen or sperm may be causing infertility.
 The test may also be used to see if a vasectomy has been successful.